 The established scenario of an external promoter, while feasible, would likely be more complicated and less appealing to New York State than F1 promoting the race itself.

 By F1 Group promoting the race, F1 collects revenue from ticket sales.

 A subtle example can be drawn from Mercedes-Benz and its flagship Manhattan dealership, which prominently states on its website:

 "We are the only Mercedes-Benz dealership in the United States owned and directly operated by Mercedes-Benz."

-The initial costs to both improve Jones Beach and market F1 in Manhattan, could easily be divided between the owners, constructors, teams (possibly their respective principal sponsors), and most certainly investors.
-(After all, this is New York the capital of investment.)
-Thus, rendering the initial cost of the U.S. Grand Prix at Jones Beach project, quite manageable.
+The initial costs to improve Jones Beach and market F1 in Manhattan could easily be divided between the owners, constructors, teams (possibly their respective principal sponsors), and most certainly investors.
+(After all, this is New York, the capital of investment.)
+Thus, rendering the initial cost of the U.S. Grand Prix at Jones Beach project quite manageable.

-U.S. GP JB _ U.S. GRAND PRIX AT JONES BEACH
+U.S. GRAND PRIX AT JONES BEACh - US GP JB

-Copyright © 2020 - All Rights Reserved
+Copyright © 2021 - All Rights Reserved